Partnership Event from the Oxford University Museums Partnership and the Digital Learning Network

 In this session Paul will discuss why the V&A Museum of Childhood chose to develop a STEAM workshop as part of their formal learning programme using ‘Maker’ technologies.
 The theme of the workshop ‘Robots’ is on trend with current popular toys, ties in with the museum’s unique collections and plays into the global conversation around technology and its impact on jobs, individuals and society.
 It offers a blended learning experience using context, making, enquiry and automation.

-Alison Hadfield, Learning and Access Curator, Hannah Sycamore, Curatorial Trainee (Learning and Access), Museum of the University of St Andrews (MUSA)
+Alison Hadfield, Learning and Access Curator, Museum of the University of St Andrews (MUSA) 'Through the Glass Darkly Project'

 For Real!
 Museum Learning in a Digital Age

 How do we measure the success of museum learning methods?
 Alison and Hannah will share findings from a research project conducted by the School of Classics and the Museum of the University of St Andrews (MUSA) which produced empirical data on the impact of museum digital media.
 In this interactive session they will provide insights into some of the recurrent themes that emerged from studies with focus groups of different ages, interests and backgrounds.
 These include expectations around authenticity, the distancing effect of 3D digitisations, and the assumption that objects behind glass have increased ‘value'.

 Rick Lawrence, Digital Media Officer, Royal Albert Memorial Museum and Art Gallery (RAMM) and Ruth Cohen, Project Manager, Daisi